daz96050/CombatExtended-Infinite-Ammo/README.md

 Turret infinite ammo is fine, but mortars are absolutely disgusting with infinite ammo.
 This mod will not attempt to balance anymore.

+## Compatibility
+Compatible with all CE weapon/ammo mods.
+Compatible with most inventory management mods.

 ## Building
 You will be required to have [Combat Extended](https://github.com/CombatExtended-Continued/CombatExtended) in the same parent folder to compile this.
 Run dotnet compile in the source folder, it should just work.